-Darrell Hammond revealed in 2011 that he at first opposed the idea of impersonating John McCain on the show.
-Hammond's father, a veteran of World War II, had been severely traumatized by his war experiences, and Hammond felt that poking fun at a former prisoner-of-war would be in poor taste.
+In 2011, Darrell Hammond revealed that he initially opposed the idea of impersonating John McCain.
+Hammond's father, a World War II veteran, had been severely traumatized by his war experiences.
+Hammond felt that poking fun at a former prisoner-of-war would be in poor taste.

 Tim Kazurinsky was offered the chance to replace Brad Hall as Weekend Update anchor in the 1983-1984 season.
-But Kazurinsky did not want to take the job from Hall and turned it down.
-Hall was fired as anchor anyway and the show's host would usually anchor for the rest of the season.
+Kazurinsky didn't want to take the job from Hall, and turned it down.
+Hall was fired as anchor anyway, and the show's host would usually anchor for the rest of the season.

-When the show first debuted, it did not air every weekend.
-The news magazine show Weekend (1974) aired "the first Weekend every month" (except when it was delayed one week for Eric Idle's first SNL appearance).
+When the show first debuted, it didn't air every weekend.
+The news magazine show Weekend (1974) aired "the first weekend every month" (except when it was delayed one week for Eric Idle's first appearance).

-In 2001, NBC aired two live 30-minute special episodes in primetime slots to fill airtime.
+In 2001, NBC aired two live 30-minute special episodes in prime time slots, to fill airtime.
 Jennifer Lopez, who was hosting the regular show that week, made a cameo in the second special.
-In 2003, a live "Weekend Update" special was aired during the Superbowl halftime.
+In 2003, a live "Weekend Update" special aired during Super Bowl XXXV halftime.